Health care in Cyprus

 Health care in Cyprus accounted for 7% of its GDP in 2014.
 Between 2010 and 2014, health care spending increased from $1,705 per capita to $2,062 per capita.
 Cyprus has a multi-payer health care system that consists of a public and private sector.
 The public sector is funded by payroll, earnings taxes, and employer contributions.
 The public sector healthcare provides social insurance for the employed, self-employed, and for several types of civil servant.

 A universal national health system, known as GESY, was implemented in Cyprus in June 2019.
+The system was created as part of a requirement in the bail-out agreement with the International Monetary Fund, the European Commission and the European Central Bank (the Troika).
 The new system aims to provide affordable and effective medical care to all people residing permanently in Cyprus.